hasura/graphql-engine/docs/graphql/core/getting-started/docker-simple.rst

 :ref:`Add an admin secret <docker_secure>` to make sure that your GraphQL endpoint and the Hasura console are not publicly accessible.

-Advanced Docker setup
+Detailed Docker setup
 ---------------------

 This was a quickstart guide to get the Hasura GraphQL engine up and running quickly.
-For more detailed instructions on deploying using Docker with an external database, check out :ref:`deployment_docker`.
+For more detailed instructions on deploying using Docker, check out :ref:`deployment_docker`.

-- :ref:`Using Docker <deployment_docker>`: Run as a docker container and connect to an existing Postgres database.